antronerds/r2-tutorials/docs/Exporting_Data.md

-1. In the main menu select ‘Tools’ &gt; ‘Data Grabber’.
-A dropdown menu appears from where you can select the dataset of interest and click ‘next’.
+1. In the main menu select â€˜Toolsâ€™ &gt; â€˜Data Grabberâ€™.
+A dropdown menu appears from where you can select the dataset of interest and click â€˜nextâ€™.
     [![](_static/images/ExportData_datagrabber.png)**Figure
-    1: In the main menu “Data
+    1: In the main menu â€œData
     Grabber**](Image:Image:ExportData_datagrabber.png)
 2. A settings menu appears where several filter options can be applied to the data you want to export.
-You may optionally select a track (subset) to filter the samples by the annotated groups; in this example select “inss (cat)” and select one or more stage(s).
-Be sure to click the red ‘**confirm’** link to enforce your selection before proceeding.
+You may optionally select a track (subset) to filter the samples by the annotated groups; in this example select â€œinss (cat)â€ and select one or more stage(s).
+Be sure to click the red â€˜**confirmâ€™** link to enforce your selection before proceeding.
-3. In the ’reporters’ section, by default, a specific set of reporters (either reporter names or genesymbols) can be selected via copy/paste a set of genes in the “input\_identifiers” box.
-Another option for the reporter selection would be the ‘HugoOnce’, where only a single reporter is chosen for all of the genes annotated within the dataset, and where orphan reporters are omitted.
+3. In the â€™reportersâ€™ section, by default, a specific set of reporters (either reporter names or genesymbols) can be selected via copy/paste a set of genes in the â€œinput\_identifiersâ€ box.
+Another option for the reporter selection would be the â€˜HugoOnceâ€™, where only a single reporter is chosen for all of the genes annotated within the dataset, and where orphan reporters are omitted.
 In this example we are interested to perform an additional analysis outside R2 with all reporters for several stages.
-In the menu select “HugoOnce” and click ‘next’.
+In the menu select â€œHugoOnceâ€ and click â€˜nextâ€™.
     [![](_static/images/ExportData_filter.png)**Figure
     2: Filter options for
     exporting data.**](Image:Image:ExportData_filter.png)

-A “datagrabber.txt” hyperlink is generated on the fly and appears on your screen.
+A â€œdatagrabber.txtâ€ hyperlink is generated on the fly and appears on your screen.
 Right-click the link and store the tab delimited file with expression data on your hard drive.
 In case a dataset contains more than 60.000 reporters, then R2 only allows up to 60.000 reporters to be